kwhinnery/responder/README.md

 The connection URL for a MongoDB instance.
 The name suggests it needs to be [MongoHQ](http://www.mongohq.com), but any MongoDB connection URL will work.

 #### TWILIO_SECRET
 A random string.
 You can generate one with `openssl rand -base64 32`.
 You will need this when you configure Twilio number web hooks.
+This will be used to provide a thin layer of security to ensure incoming SMS requests are coming from known clients.
+Twilio has a more secure way of doing this, but this allows the endpoints to change, and is more friendly for PaaS systems like Heroku and Nodejitsu.

+#### USHAHIDI_USER
+A valid Ushahidi user (your e-mail).
+[Sign up on the site](https://www.haiyantextforhelp.com/) and I will approve you for testing.

+#### USHAHIDI_PASSWORD
+A valid password for the above user.
+Used to auth against Ushahidi.

 ## Twilio Configuration
-The node app has `/sms` and `/voice` endpoints.
+This node app has `/sms` and `/voice` endpoints.
 Append a query parameter to each - `?secret=your TWILIO_SECRET from above`.
 Use these in your Twilio number configuration:

 ![number config](http://demo.kevinwhinnery.com/upload/Phone_Number_Haiyan_Report_Test_%7C_Dashboard_%7C_Twilio-20131119-140406.png)